gecskpdev/NearbyHostel/README.md

-# GecianArchive
+# ProjectArchive

-GecianArchive is a static website designed for students at **GEC Sreekrishnapuram** to showcase their projects.
+ProjectArchive is a static website designed for students at **GEC Sreekrishnapuram** to showcase their projects.
 This platform provides students with visibility, helps them secure internships, and allows recruiters to assess their potential.

 ## 🚀 Features
 - 📌 **Centralized Repository** – A dedicated space to store and showcase student projects.